 Nestled on the tip of Giudecca Island, the Belmond Hotel Cipriani is just 40 minutes by water taxi from Venice airport and a short boat ride across the water from St Mark’s Square.
-But for me, Venice was largely inconsequential to my stay, once I’d stepped inside this glamorous Narnia and sampled its stunning rooms, exquisite gardens and perfect pool – I had no intention of leaving it’s perimeter.
-This is an exclusive hideaway under the Mediteranean sunshine, that also happens to enjoy dreamy views across Venice.
+But for me, Venice was largely inconsequential to my stay, once I’d stepped inside this glamorous Narnia and sampled its stunning rooms, exquisite gardens, and perfect pool – I had no intention of leaving its perimeter.
+This is an exclusive hideaway under the Mediterranean sunshine, that also happens to enjoy dreamy views across Venice.

 The Belmond Hotel Cipriani Shuttle

 It’s not that I go out of my way to avoid the sights of Venice, a quick trip across the water in the stylish Belmond Hotel Cipriani shuttle, (complete with its Top Gun style driver in his Raybans and white Navy inspired suit), is certainly not to be missed.
-However the maze of iffy scented canals, tiny passageways, pushy selfie stick vendors, stifling heat and the crazy kamikaze pigeons in St Marks Square can all be hard to bear for prolonged periods.
-So it was a relief when the hotel’s shiny mahogany motor boat picked us up from the Hotel’s jetty just off St Marks Square, whisking us to the gated solace of the hotel.
+However, the maze of iffy scented canals, tiny passageways, pushy selfie stick vendors, stifling heat, and the crazy kamikaze pigeons in St Marks Square can all be hard to bear for prolonged periods.
+So it was a relief when the hotel’s shiny mahogany motorboat picked us up from the hotel’s jetty just off St Marks Square, whisking us to the gated solace of the hotel.
 You can request this complimentary pickup at absolutely any time of the day or night by just picking up the phone on the jetty, a stylish way to escape the madness that is Venice.

 The gardens at the Belmond Hotel Cipriani are beautiful.
 You can stroll underneath archways of roses and sweet-smelling white flowers, find a place on the lawns to laze, or stroll through the kitchen garden.
-Tennis players can play a game or two on the secluded clay court whereas parents can shuffle children off to the kids club and enjoy the Spa and Wellness centre.
-There’s wildlife too, the garden being home a beautiful rabbit who helps the robot lawnmower keep the grass tended and a chicken and some friendly ducks too.
+Tennis players can play a game or two on the secluded clay court, whereas parents can shuffle children off to the kids club and enjoy the Spa and Wellness center.
+There’s wildlife too, the garden being home to a beautiful rabbit who helps the robot lawnmower keep the grass tended and a chicken and some friendly ducks too.
 It was fun at dusk to sit and watch them all go about their business.

-We choose the Junior Suite Pool room, (around 2,500€ per night in season), which was ideal for our little boy as it opened up to a patio that backed straight onto our reserved loungers at the pool.
+We chose the Junior Suite Pool room (around €2,500 EUR per night in season), which was ideal for our little boy as it opened up to a patio that backed straight onto our reserved loungers at the pool.
 Meaning we could go for a dip without the indecency of having to trawl along corridors and down lifts in dressing gowns.
-The room was the epitome of classic elegance adorned with hand crafted Murano Glass features, including a handsome blue chandelier which looked somewhat like an octopus.
-The marble floors were softened with turkish silk rugs and the bathroom was large, with a huge walk in shower and a double basin sporting lovely smelling designer Hermes amenities.
-The whole room felt fresh, light and airy, a pleasure to call home for the duration of our stay.
+The room was the epitome of classic elegance adorned with handcrafted Murano Glass features, including a handsome blue chandelier that looked somewhat like an octopus.
+The marble floors were softened with Turkish silk rugs, and the bathroom was large, with a huge walk-in shower and a double basin sporting lovely smelling designer Hermes amenities.
+The whole room felt fresh, light, and airy, a pleasure to call home for the duration of our stay.

-Once the sun started to drop the majority of residents at the pool bar ambled over to the main bar to continue their Bellinis.
+Once the sun started to drop, the majority of residents at the pool bar ambled over to the main bar to continue their Bellinis.
 This bar is where we spent our evenings.
 I can’t think of a more romantic setting than being served drinks overlooking the Venetian lagoon, with the piano playing in the background as the pink sky turned to purple.
-The constant flow of boats chugging up and down the waterway, in front of the bar and restaurant area is something I’d never tire of watching.
-In fact, while my husband and I munched on the generous bar nibbles, (fresh olives, almonds and amuse bouches), we plotted ways to extend our stay at this gorgeous hotel while our son tried to balance on the waterside railings.
-Unfortunately we both concluded that however long you prolonged your visit to the Belmond Hotel Cipriani, you would always be heartbroken when you had to leave.
+The constant flow of boats chugging up and down the waterway in front of the bar and restaurant area is something I’d never tire of watching.
+In fact, while my husband and I munched on the generous bar nibbles (fresh olives, almonds, and amuse bouches), we plotted ways to extend our stay at this gorgeous hotel while our son tried to balance on the waterside railings.
+Unfortunately, we both concluded that however long you prolonged your visit to the Belmond Hotel Cipriani, you would always be heartbroken when you had to leave.